tangle-network/protocol-solidity/packages/contracts/docs/GovernedTokenWrapper.md

 function setFeeRecipient(address payable _feeRecipient, uint32 _nonce) external nonpayable
 ```

-Sets a new `_feeRecipient` for the GovernedTokenWrapperOnly the governor can call this function
+Sets a new `_feeRecipient` for the GovernedTokenWrapperOnly the handler can call this function